jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Investigate the Console Output
 -------------------------

-If the maven command is successful, with the default configuration you will see output similar to this:
+If the Maven command is successful, with the default configuration you will see output similar to this:

     Mar 14, 2012 1:38:58 PM org.jboss.as.quickstarts.jms.HelloWorldJMSClient main
     INFO: Attempting to acquire connection factory "jms/RemoteConnectionFactory"